 Here's the real irony: it is apparent throughout this book that Lofting himself is no racist, and that he's simply reflecting some mild attitudes of the expanding world at the time his heroes lived and traveled.
 Wouldn't it be better if the publishers had left these bits in to provide parents and teachers the opportunity to discuss historic views on race and the problem of bigotry?
 And if they were willing to cut these parts out, what else did they excise?
 It's best to let the text speak for itself.

-It's particularly unfortunate that censorship would taint such a delightful book as this.The Voyages of Doctor Dolittle is elegantly and comically written, the illustrations are whimsical, and the adventures of Tommy, the Doctor, the parrot Polynesia, and their friends are thrilling, hilarious, and unique.
+It's particularly unfortunate that censorship would taint such a delightful book as this.The Voyages of Doctor Dolittle; is elegantly and comically written, the illustrations are whimsical, and the adventures of Tommy, the Doctor, the parrot Polynesia, and their friends are thrilling, hilarious, and unique.
 If you can find a pre-1988 edition, buy it; if not, this one will do, but be aware that it's not exactly the same book that readers initially enjoyed, a book that is just as appealing now as it was 90 years ago.

 Review by C. Hollis Crossman

 C. Hollis Crossman used to be a child.
-Now he is a husband and father, teaches adult Sunday school in his Presbyterian congregation, and likes weird stuff.
-He might be a mythical creature, but he's definitely not a centaur.Read more of his reviews here.
+Now he's a husband and father who loves church, good food, and weird stuff.
+He might be a mythical creature, but he's definitely not a centaur.
+Read more of his reviews

 Did you find this review helpful?